Economy eclipses other issues in UK Conservative contest

 Truss is promising immediate tax cuts, saying she will scrap a 1.25% income tax hike introduced by Sunak to help fund the nation’s health and social care, and will cancel a planned corporation tax rise.
 She says she’ll fund the cuts through borrowing.

-Sunak says he would get inflation under control before trimming taxes, although, facing pressure from polls showing Truss is ahead in the race, he has pledged to scrap the sales tax on domestic energy bills for a year.
+Sunak says he would get inflation under control before trimming taxes, although this week he pledged to scrap the sales tax on domestic energy bills for a year.

 Both claim the moral high ground.
 Truss says hiking taxes amid a cost-of-living crisis is “morally wrong,” while Sunak says “it’s not moral” to pass bills on to future generations.